 Its location is convenient too, right in the heart of ByWard Market and walking distance to most of the city’s major attractions.

-If you can’t spend the night at Andaz Ottawa Byward Market, then hit up the hotel’s indoor/outdoor rooftop lounge, Copper Spirits and Sights, to watch the sunset with a cocktail in hand.
+If you can’t spend the night, at least hit up the hotel’s indoor/outdoor rooftop lounge, Copper Spirits and Sights, to watch the sunset with a cocktail in hand.

 What have I missed?
 If you have other suggestions for compelling things to do in Ottawa, let me know in the comments below!